 Learn more by reading Norfolk Southern’s Purpose and Need Statement.

-DRAFT HISTORIC RESOURCE REPORTS FOR THE PITTSBURGH CLEARANCE PROJECTS AND MERCHANT STREET BRIDGE
+CULTURAL RESOURCES REPORTS FOR THE PITTSBURGH CLEARANCE PROJECTS AND MERCHANT STREET BRIDGE PROJECT

 An open process: Meeting with the community